3x-haust/Python_Ezy_API/README.md

 ### Running the Application

-You can run the application from your terminal with the following command:
+You can run the application with the following command in the OS terminal:

 ```bash
 $ ezy run start
 ```

-# Service
+# Services

 ### What is a Service?

-In Ezy API, a **Service** is a core component that handles requests and executes business logic.
+In Ezy API, a **Service** is the core component responsible for processing requests and performing business logic.
-It plays a similar role to Controllers or Services in [Nest.js](https://nestjs.com/), but Ezy API is designed to be more concise and intuitive, allowing you to build APIs using services alone.
+It functions similarly to [Nest.js](https://nestjs.com)'s Controller and Service, but Ezy API is designed to allow you to build an API with just services in a much more concise and intuitive way.

 ### Service Structure

-A service is created by extending the `EzyService` class.
+Services are created by inheriting the `EzyService` class.
 Here’s an example of a basic service:

+> **Tip**
+>
+> You can generate a service using ```$ ezy g res user```

 ```python
 # app_service.py